yigitsever/gradecoin-site/content/misc_docs.md

     - Each key will be the fingerprint of a bot.
     - Each value will be another JSON object.
 Currently, it only contains one self-explanatory field: `starting_balance`.

+# Version
+The [/version](/version) endpoint will return the current version that's currently live on this server.